MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-copilot.md

 ### How can I determine customer data location?

+You can find the actual data location in Microsoft 365 admin center.
 In the coming months you will be able to find the actual data location for committed data,  by navigating to **Settings > Org settings > Organization profile > Data location**.